Transferable Return To Invoice / Finance Shortfall gap insurance +

 Total loss means that you have claimed under your motor insurance, your claim has been agreed, your vehicle has been forfeited (title of the vehicle transferred to the motor insurer) and a payment made following the incident.

-The policy can be purchased provided that you have owned the vehicle for less than 180 days.
+Our Return to Invoice policy can be purchased provided that you have owned the vehicle for less than 180 days.

 It can either be a single one off payment with the use of a credit/debit card without any card charges or alternatively we can arrange for credit payments over 12 months.
 Please note that the payments are collected by a third party agency and a small administration fee applies.